ludiccc/mediapipe_for_installations/README.md

  _English_
 Simple MediaPipe examples for electronic/digital/robotic art installations

-These examples are part of the work of the subject Workshop 5/Final Project Workshop of the degree in Multimedia Design at the National University of La Plata.
+These examples are part of the work of the subject Workshop 5/Final Project Workshop of the degree in Multimedia Design at the Universidad Nacional de La Plata: [Taller 5](https://taller5.ludic.cc)

 These examples are for academic use.
 Do not take them as a formal reference on how to use MediaPipe.
 For that, refer to [https://developers.google.com/mediapipe/](https://developers.google.com/mediapipe/)